Mince and Tatties

 Instructions

-- Heat the vegetable oil and butter in a large sauté pan over medium heat.
+- Sauté the aromatics.
+Heat the vegetable oil and butter in a large sauté pan over medium heat.
 Add the carrot, onion, and celery.
 Sprinkle lightly with salt and pepper and cook for 4 minutes.

-- Add the Worcestershire sauce, beef broth; stir to blend and bouillon and bring to a boil.
+- Add the liquids.
+Add the Worcestershire sauce, beef broth, and bouillon and bring to a boil.
 Reduce the heat and continue to cook for about 20 minutes.
 If too thick, add a bit more broth.
 Taste for seasonings and add salt and pepper, if needed.
 Add the steamed peas, if using, and heat through.